SiverDX/additional_attributes/README.md

 - Attribute for each spell type (`additional_attributes:spell_type_<...>`) (e.g. `additional_attributes:spell_type_shockwave`)

 How it works:
-- The base value of these attributes is the level of the spell being used - meaning `modify_base` will always have an effect
+- The base value of these attributes is the level of the spell being used - meaning `multiply_base` will always have an effect
 - Spells with a maximum level of `1` won't have their spell level increased, since there usually is no reason to do so
 - The three attribute types function as one - their modifiers are gathered together before calculation
 - There is no rounding - meaning a spell level of `1.75` will result in `1`